twitter/communitynotes/content/about/ranking-notes.md

 ### Final Note Scoring

-Next, Author Helpfulness Score and Rater Helpfulness Score are averaged to get a combined weight for each contributor’s ratings, called Combined Helpfulness Score:
+Next, [Author Helpfulness Score](./#author-helpfulness-score) and [Rater Helpfulness Score](./#rater-helpfulness-score) are averaged to get a combined weight for each contributor’s ratings, called [Combined Helpfulness Score](./#combined-helpfulness-score):

 \\[c(u) = .5 * a(u) + .5 * r(u)\\]

 Where `c` is the Combined Helpfulness Score, `a` is the Author Helpfulness Score, and `r` is the Rater Helpfulness Score of user `u`.

-Combined Helpfulness Scores are then used to weight each contributor’s ratings when scoring and ranking notes:
+Combined Helpfulness Scores](./#combined-helpfulness-score) are then used to weight each contributor’s ratings when scoring and ranking notes:
 ​
 \\[note\text{\textunderscore}score(n) = \frac{\sum_{rater \in R(n)} c(rater) * rating(rater,n)}{\sum_{rater \in R(n)} c(rater)}\\]